-(having just shot this red Accord coupe the other day, rather than try to write its story again, I’ll update my CC on this generation with it) If it wasn’t enough to build The Most Revolutionary Small Car In America (1973 Civic) And The Most Influential Modern Car In America, (1976 Accord), in 1982, Honda revolutionized the industry again by opening the first modern transplant factory (VW’s brief experiment notwithstanding).
+(first posted 3/14/2011) If it wasn’t enough to build The Most Revolutionary Small Car In America (1973 Civic) And The Most Influential Modern Car In America, (1976 Accord), in 1982, Honda revolutionized the industry again by opening the first modern transplant factory (VW’s brief experiment notwithstanding).
 Honda’s timing was perfect too, coming right on the heels of the 1981 Voluntary Export Restraint Agreement (“VER”).
 At a time when the Made In USA flag was being waved even by WalMart, Honda looked like a genius.
 American workers in depressed rust-belt Marysville, Ohio were cranking out exactly what the market wanted: a high-quality efficient compact car.
 No wonder this Accord set the stage for its climb to the the number one sales spot just a few years down the all-American road.

 If memory serves me, Marysville only cranked out the sedans, at least to start with.
 So the red hatchback coupe may well be of Japanese origin.
 No matter; although some aficionados of the brand claimed to be able to tell the difference between domestic and Japanese built Accords, in reality there was no substantial difference.
 And in a way, that was the really the biggest story of all.

 Quality at US car plants had been slipping precariously all through the seventies, and the whole domestic industry’s rep was in tatters.
 Botched new cars like the Aspen/Volare (1976) and GM’s X-Bodies (Citation, etc; 1981) fueled the exodus to quality, which the Japanese had been sending this way for some time.
 But the idea of a US-built Honda was not nearly as easy to swallow then as it soon became.